Search results for: first look

 What would Pericles want for the Parthenon marbles?

-After a week in which a British prime minister has realised, seemingly for the first time, that Greece would quite like the Parthenon marbles back, it’s worth taking a longer view
+After a week when the British prime minister has realised that Greece would quite like the Parthenon marbles back, it’s worth taking a longer view

 Gilt complex – ‘Gold in America’ at Yale University Art Gallery, reviewed